yevhen-o/tstemplate1224/README.md

 ## Plans to implement

+- [ ] useApiHook? // don't see reason to implement right now.
+- [ ] FormFields advanced, normalize all Types
+- [ ] Widget communication flow
+- [ ] Setup playwright to handel authorized state, for tests
 - [x] Redux basic setup
 - [x] Redux advanced setup (Store data under id and create and use default state object if data not provided yet)
 - [x] Caching based on redux // It conflicting with abort signal, and don't see way outsource it more
-- [ ] useApiHook? // don't see reason to implement right now.
 - [x] useFormHook
 - [x] useObserveElementSize
 - [x] useClickOutside